The Wiedemann-Franz law in doped Mott insulators without quasiparticles: Supplementary Materials

-We show the measurement Trotter error in Fig.~\ref{fig:trotter} for $U/t=6,\, t'/t=-0.25$ and in Fig.~\ref{fig:trotteru10} for $U/t=10,\, t'/t=0$.
+We show the Trotter error for $L$ in Fig.~\ref{fig:trotterL}, for representative parameters $U/t=6,\, t'/t=-0.25$ [(\textbf{A})-(\textbf{C})] and $U/t=10,\, t'/t=0$ [(\textbf{D})-(\textbf{F})].
 Results obtained with $ d\tau=0.05/t$ and $0.025/t$ show minimal difference.
 For transport measurements, in addition to direct changes in the Trotter error, changing $d\tau$ may affect analytic continuation, as the number of imaginary time points changes for fixed inverse temperature $\beta$.
-Analyzing Figs.~\ref{fig:trotter} and \ref{fig:trotteru10}, we conclude that $d\tau=0.05/t$ is small enough to prevent Trotter error from affecting our conclusions, and it also provides a reasonable value for stable MaxEnt analytic continuation.
+Analyzing Fig.~\ref{fig:trotterL}, we conclude that $d\tau=0.05/t$ is small enough to prevent Trotter error from affecting our conclusions, and is also a reasonable value for stable MaxEnt analytic continuation.

 \underline{Finite Size Effects Analysis}